GAA Statistics: The 13 adopted sons of the football championship

-Bealin is one of six Dublin club players to have switched counties in search of intercounty football ahead of the 2019 season - making up half of the 2019 championship's 13 players who are on squads for their adopted counties.
+Bealin is one of six Dublin club players to have switched counties in search of intercounty football ahead of the 2019 season - making up almost half of the 2019 championship's 13 players who are on squads for their adopted counties.
 Little wonder given the strength of Jim Gavin’s five-in-a-row chasing Dublin panel.

 The other five Dubliners are: Skerries Harps defender Jack Smith who is eligible for Westmeath under the parentage rule.
 Like Bealin, a former DCU Sigerson team defender, his father played for Westmeath back in the 1980s and 1990s.

 In the recent past Wicklow have had the likes of Paul Cunningham, Austin O’Malley, Brian Coen and Tommy Walsh come into the county and this year Oisín Manning of St Jude’s and Davy Devereux of Ballinteer St John’s have been added to their squad.
 Devereux is a brother of former Dublin defender, Nicky.